openvinotoolkit/openvino/samples/python/ngraph_function_creation_sample/README.md

 At startup, the sample application does the following:
 - Reads command line parameters
 - [Build a Model](../../../docs/OV_Runtime_UG/model_representation.md) and passed weights file
-- Loads the model and input data to the Inference Engine plugin
+- Loads the model and input data to the OpenVINO™ Runtime plugin
 - Performs synchronous inference and processes output data, logging each step in a standard output stream

-You can see the explicit description of each sample step at [Integration Steps](../../../docs/OV_Runtime_UG/Integrate_with_customer_application_new_API.md) section of "Integrate the Inference Engine with Your Application" guide.
+You can see the explicit description of each sample step at [Integration Steps](../../../docs/OV_Runtime_UG/Integrate_with_customer_application_new_API.md) section of "Integrate the OpenVINO™ Runtime with Your Application" guide.

 ## Running